abdulsamadh7-7-7/skills-introduction-to-github/.github/steps/1-create-a-branch.md

    - The branch will automatically switch to the one you just created.
    - The **main** branch drop-down menu will display your new branch name.

-6. Now that your branch is pushed to GitHub, Mona should already be busy checking your work.
+6. Now that your branch iss pushed to GitHub, Mona should already be busy checking your work.
 Give her a moment and keep watch in the comments.
 You will see her respond with progress info and the next lesson.

 <details>